Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 - Washington and its opponents have gone over the current 43-point total in four of nine games this season.

-- Saturday's over/under is 1.0 point higher than the combined 42 PPG average of the two teams.

-- The 48.7 points per game these two squads have surrendered to opponents this season are 5.7 more than the 43 total in this contest.
+- The two teams combine to score 42 points per game, 1.0 less than the over/under in this contest.

-- Huskies games this season feature an average total of 50.2 points, a number 7.2 points higher than Saturday's over/under.
+- The average total in Huskies games this season is 50.2, 7.2 points more than Saturday's over/under of 43.

-- The 43-point over/under for this game is 6.8 points below the 49.8 points per game average total in Buffaloes games this season.
+- In 2021, games involving the Buffaloes have averaged a total of 49.8 points, 6.8 more than the set total in this contest.

 Washington Stats and Trends

-- This season, the Huskies have just one against the spread win in three games as a favorite of 7 points or more.
+- This season, the Huskies have just one ATS win in three games as a favorite of 6.5 points or more.

-- Washington's games this year have hit the over on only two of nine set point totals (22.2%).
+- Washington's games this year have gone over the total in just two out of nine opportunities (22.2%).

-- When Washington puts up more than 27.5 points, it is 2-1 against the spread and 2-1 overall.
+- Washington is 2-1 against the spread and 2-1 overall in games when it puts up more than 27.5 points.

 - The Huskies have turned the ball over seven more times (15 total) than the Buffaloes have forced a turnover (8) this season.